Lawsuit Seeks to Get Smartphone Companies to Use $1 Billion to Educate About Distracted Driving

 Sadly, it looks like more than half of drivers are taking their eyes of the road to glance at their smartphones at least at some point.

 A big focus of the complaint is that Defendants “know and can reasonably foresee” that many of their customers, particularly under the age of 18, use their smartphones and smartwatches for non-emergency purposes while driving.
-The complaint then goes on to list apps which require distracted driving, including Waze (an interactive mapping app) and Uber and Lyft (which require drivers to accept fares while driving).
+The complaint then goes on to list apps that require distracted driving, including Waze (an interactive mapping app) and Uber and Lyft (which require drivers to accept fares while driving).
 It also mentions an app in development called Navdy which would project Facebook, Twitter, and other apps on the windshield in a heads-up display (which is crazy to think about and potentially extremely dangerous.)
 The behaviors the complaint discusses, all go down to the driver’s inability to appreciate the fact that the use of a smartphone or smartwatch significantly reduces a person’s ability to focus or concentrate on driving, particularly in teens.
 This behavior becomes unsafe and quite dangerous.
 According to the complaint, the customers of smartphone companies “do not know, understand, realize, or appreciate that even one or two seconds of mental distraction are enough time to cause a crash.”

-Interestingly, the complaint focuses on the Apple Watch as well, alleging that the watch is a greater distraction that a smartphone, particularly because it is harder to ignore notifications since it is strapped to the wrist.
+Interestingly, the complaint focuses on the Apple Watch as well, alleging that the watch is a greater distraction than a smartphone, particularly because it is harder to ignore notifications since it is strapped to the wrist.

 Prayers for Relief